 Do you offer a summer camp?

 Our school offers four weeks of fun-filled summer camp for children one year of age to rising kindergarteners.
 These camps are open to our current families and to the community as well.
 A camp class for older siblings will be offered this summer as well during sessions 2, 3 & 4.
-Campers can be as young as one to attend DWS camp, but we do ask that these toddlers are enrolled for the fall, sturdy walkers, can drink from sippy cups and eat table food.
+Campers can be as young as one to attend DWS camp, but we do ask that these toddlers are enrolled for the fall, sturdy walkers, can drink from sippy cups, and can eat table food.
 Many new families to DWS find that enrolling in camp is a great opportunity for their children to meet future classmates as well as some of our teachers.
 Camp hours are 9:00-12:30 pm, M-F.

 What parents are saying